Where to turn for financial support

 Winter Heating Payment

-If you’re currently eligible for Cold Weather Payment from DWP and your circumstances have not changed, you’ll be eligible for a Winter Heating Payment.
+If you’re currently eligible for Cold Weather Payment from the DWP and your circumstances have not changed, you’ll be eligible for a Winter Heating Payment.

-Winter Fuel Payment
+Pension Age Winter Heating Payment

 Section 12 payments